 Fra Angelico (1395-1455)

-Fra Angelico authentication from $175.
-Fra Angelico appraisal from $25.
+We Perform Fra Angelico art authentication.
+Fra Angelico appraisal.
 Fra Angelico certificates of authenticity (COA).
-Fra Angelico analysis, research, scientific tests, full authentications.
+Fra Angelico analysis, research, scientific tests, full art authentications.
 We will help you sell your Fra Angelico or we will sell it for you.

 “Lamentation Over The Dead Christ

 Fra Angelico was a Dominican friar and a painter, and is known by many other names.
 He was born Fra Giovanni de Fiesole in Vicchio di Mugello and was baptized as Guido di Piero.
 He has also been known as “Beato Angelico” since 1984; “Beato” is a reflection on his painting (beauty), and “Angelico” is how he was referenced after his death (angelic).